 The salary of a nurse informaticist depends greatly on your level of education and the type of job you do.
 The U.S. Bureau of Labor Statistics (BLS) doesn’t track salary data for nurse informaticists specifically.
 However, it does classify them under the larger category of “all other health information technologists, medical registrars, surgical assistants, and healthcare practitioners and technical workers.”

-The BLS reports that the average salary in this category is $58,60.
-It also reports that the top 10% of earners in the category make an average of $103,430.
+The BLS reports that the average salary in this category is $58,600.
+It also reports that the top 10 percent of earners in the category make an average of $103,430.
 While there isn’t data tracked for nursing informaticists specifically, data from the HIMSS survey suggests that nurse informaticists’ salaries are among the top salaries in the broad category.

 Is a Job as a Nurse Informaticist for Me?

 Nursing informatics is a great career for nurses who also have an interest in technology and the data crunching that usually comes along with it.

 “To be a good fit for a nurse informaticist role, strong communication and analytic skills are a must,” says Sullivan.
 “It’s also important to have the ability to solve problems and adapt to clinical challenges.
 A huge advantage is knowledge in the field of computer programming.”